Walter Chiari: Biography

 During the making of The Little Hut, he met Ava Gardner (still married to Frank Sinatra but already estranged from him), and he started a relationship with the American superstar.

+Chiari appeared in films such as The Little Hut (1957), Bonjour Tristesse (1958), Chimes at Midnight (1966) and The Valachi Papers (1972).
+He appeared opposite Anna Magnani in Luchino Visconti's film Bellissima (1951).